Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 AssuredPartners Investment Advisors

-With billions in client assets under management, AssuredPartners Investment Advisors is the top-rated advisory practice in Tampa.
+With billions in client assets under management, AssuredPartners Investment Advisors manages the second-most money on this list.
 The firm works with businesses, individuals, high-net-worth individuals, pension and profit-sharing plans, state and municipal government entities and charities.
 There is no minimum investment or account size requirement.

-AssuredPartners is considered a fee-based firm because its advisors may earn additional compensation from third-parties for selling insurance or securities.
+AssuredPartners is considered a fee-based firm because its advisors may earn additional compensation from third parties for selling insurance or securities.
 This creates a conflict of interest, because advisors have a financial incentive to recommend certain products and services over others that may be more appropriate for advisory clients.
 However, AssuredPartners has a fiduciary duty to disclose its conflicts and always act in clients' best interests.

 AssuredPartners relies on a long-term investment philosophy tailored to each client's goals, time horizon and risk tolerance.
 It uses fundamental analysis (which evaluates financial health and company value), technical analysis (which studies price trends) and modern portfolio theory, which aims to maximize returns for a given level of risk through diversification.
 Portfolios may include mutual funds, equities, ETFs, fixed income securities, annuities and inflation-protected bonds, with additional diversification through other securities when appropriate.